microsoft/CFU/README.md

 # Component Firmware Update
-Component Firmware Update (CFU) is a mechanism developed by the Microsoft Devices team which allows Original Equipment Manufacturers (OEM’s) and Independent Hardware Vendors (IHV’s) a reliable, robust against power interruptions and authenticated mechanism for updating firmware for devices that have shipped to customers.
+Component Firmware Update (CFU) is a mechanism developed by the Microsoft Devices team which allows Original Equipment Manufacturers (OEM’s) and Independent Hardware Vendors (IHV’s) a reliable and authenticated mechanism for updating firmware for devices that have shipped to customers.
+Additionally, when implemented, the CFU protocol provides the capability in OEM firmware to be resilient to power disconnections during the CFU process.
 This release contains a reference device driver for delivering the firmware payload to a target device, and reference firmware for receiving the firmware payload and associated documentation.

 # Contents
 The [Documentation](https://github.com/Microsoft/CFU/tree/master/Documentation) folder contains the CFU protocol specification and the CFU Driver Design documenation.